nadinespy/Emergence-And-Complexity-In-Variational-Inference/README.md

 ## Publication

-A publication titled "Exploring the Relation of Variational Inference and Multi-Scale Measures in a Minimal Model" is in preparation.
-Corresponding updates to this repository will follow.
+A publication titled "Exploring the Relation of Variational Inference and Multi-Scale Measures in a Minimal Model" is in preparation. **Corresponding updates to this repository will follow**.